Probate Q&A Series

 • Contact the clerk’s office in that county to verify no petition has already been filed.

-• File one petition for administration or probate of will.
+• File one application for letters or probate of will.
 The clerk will assign a case number and docket entry.

 2. Submitting a Notarized Inventory

-After appointment, the personal representative must file an inventory of the estate assets within 90 days.
-N.C.G.S. § 28A-14-3(b) requires this deadline.
+After appointment, the personal representative must file an inventory of the estate assets within 3 months.
+N.C.G.S. § 28A-20-1 requires this deadline.
 The inventory must:

 • List all real and personal property owned by the decedent at death.

-• Be signed and sworn by the personal representative before a notary public.
+• Be signed and verified by the personal representative.

 • Accurately state the date of valuation (usually the date of death).

 Clerk’s offices often provide standard inventory forms.
-Use those forms, or draft your own that meets the requirements in N.C.G.S. § 28A-14-2.
+Use those forms, or draft your own that meets the requirements in N.C.G.S. § 28A-20-2.
 Attach copies of deeds, titles, account statements, and appraisals where needed.

 3. Increasing the Bond Amount

 North Carolina may require a bond to protect estate creditors and beneficiaries.
-The clerk sets the original bond amount under N.C.G.S. § 28A-7-1.
-If you discover additional assets or face higher risks, you can ask the court to increase the bond:
+The clerk sets the original bond amount under N.C.G.S. § 28A-8-1.
+If you discover additional assets or face higher risks, you can ask the clerk to require an additional bond:

-• Prepare a written motion explaining why the current bond is insufficient.
+• Prepare a written request explaining why the current bond is insufficient.
 Include values of newly discovered assets.

-• Attend the hearing.
-The judge will review evidence and may order an increased bond.
+• Attend any hearing if one is scheduled.
+The clerk will review the matter and may order an increased bond.

 Key Steps to Handle Your Probate Filing, Inventory, and Bond